Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-installing.md

 NServiceBus auto-installation of RavenDB
 ----------------------------------------

-RavenDB is included with the NServiceBus binaries (not ilmerged) and an infrastructure installer ensures that Raven is installed on the local machine when the installers are invoked.
+**Version 3.0:** RavenDB is included with the NServiceBus binaries (not ilmerged) and an infrastructure installer ensures that Raven is installed on the local machine when the installers are invoked.
 The install is only performed if the following is true:

 -   RavenDB persistence is configured for the endpoint
 -   A custom connection string is not specified by the user